wbroscious/wbroscious.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently working on an eBay bargaining project with Professor Lones Smith at the University of Wisconsin-Madison.
 I have previously worked at NERA, CALL-ECL, Pacific Economics Group, and the U.S. Department of the Treasury under Laura Feiveson.
-Also, I have conducted research projects with professor Andrew Stevens and Erwan Quintin.
+Also, I have conducted research projects with professors Andrew Stevens and Erwan Quintin.